santiagomora2/project-portfolio/README.md

 ## Experience and Competitions

 - First place winner of the entrepreneurship prize in Guadalahacks’ Hackathon with the project: “Parkinsons detection through voice using AI” [(Devpost)](https://devpost.com/software/deteccion-de-parkinson-a-traves-de-la-voz-con-ia).
 Guadalajara, México.[2024]
-- Participant in HackMTY's 2024 Hackathon with the project: "Computer Vision and Generative AI for Retail Stores" [(Devpost)](https://devpost.com/software/full-eye).
-Monterrey, México.
-[2024]
 - Data Science and AI specialist at Jatenx.
 [2024]
 - Participant in the International Collegiate Programming Contest.
 Guadalajara, México [2024].
 - Participant in Intel’s Acelerando México con Inteligencia Artificial competition.
 Guadalajara, México [2024].